Used Car: 2011 Mazda CX-7 Review

 The 2011 Mazda CX-7 is one of the sportiest 2011 compact SUVs available, but limited cargo space and somewhat cramped rear seats mean it probably isn’t the most practical choice for families.

 The 2011 Mazda CX-7 is ranked:

 The CX-7 is available with either a 161-horsepower four-cylinder engine or a 244-horsepower turbocharged four-cylinder engine.
-If you want a faster SUV, critics advised opting for the turbocharged model, as those with the base four-cylinder felt sluggish.
+Critics advised opting for the turbocharged model, as those with the base four-cylinder feel sluggish.
 Front-wheel drive models come with either engine, though all-wheel drive is limited to turbocharged models.
 A front-wheel drive CX-7 with the base engine achieves 20/28 mpg city/highway, but the best you can get with a turbocharged engine is 18/24 mpg.

 Inside, most critics said that the CX-7’s interior quality is nearly as good as that of its strongest competitors, but some did note that the interior lacked adequate legroom in the back seat.
 The CX-7 can carry up to 58.6 cubic feet of cargo, which is low for the class.
-Base CX-7s come standard with cloth seats and a four-speaker stereo.
-Available features on upper trim levels or in option packages include a backup camera, navigation, leather seats, Bluetooth, a nine-speaker Bose stereo with satellite radio and a power sunroof.
+Base CX-7 models come standard with cloth seats and a four-speaker stereo.
+Available features on upper trim levels or in option packages when the CX-7 was new include a backup camera, navigation, leather seats, Bluetooth, a nine-speaker Bose stereo with satellite radio and a power sunroof.

 If you like the CX-7, you may also like the 2011 Subaru Forester.
 Although it isn’t as sporty as the CX-7, most critics said it feels planted on the road, thanks to its standard all-wheel drive.
 The Forester also has more rear passenger and overall cargo space than the Mazda, which may make it better-suited to family duty.